CindyJS/CindyJS/ref/General_Concepts.md

 ### Side Effects

-If a function is evaluated in CindyScript, it may have "side effects."
+If a function is evaluated in CindyScript, it may have "side effects".
 Side effects are important for all kinds of interactions between a CindyScript program and a Cinderella construction.
 Typical side effects are:

 *  **Drawing:**